thrushlang/.github/README.md

-# .github
+# Thrush Lang

-The profile repository for Thrush Lang Github Project.
+~ *The profile repository for Thrush Lang Github Project*.